jwc20/pyttt/docs/notes.md

 - to handle the case where the board is infinite, we need to use dynamic programming and recursion
 - we need to use memoization to avoid redundant calculation

-- check 3x3 board for win condition, ... (recursion)
+- check 3x3 board (box, classic tic-tac-toe) for win condition, ... (recursion)
+- we keep a score string to represent if the box is won
+  - example:
+    - if at top-left box (`boxes[0]`), we have "xxx......" (the box is won by x)
+    - then the board string should be "x........"

+string format:

+- a 3x3 board has a t3n (tic-tac-toe notation) of "o;xoxoxoxox"

 ## which class should be responsible for making moves by players?